rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 <br/>
 <br/>

-**Take Away No.2:** This approach requires more work and resources to get your final solution working properly, but the possibilities are endless.
+**This approach requires more work and resources to get your final solution working properly, but the possibilities are endless.**

 ### Considerations